eclipse-cyclonedds/cyclonedds/README.md

 Depending on the installation location you may need administrator privileges.

-At this point you are ready to use **Cyclone DDS** in your own projects.
+At this point you are ready to use Eclipse Cyclone DDS in your own projects.

 Note that the default build type is a release build with debug information included (RelWithDebInfo), which is generally the most convenient type of build to use from applications